jin-repo/RACCROCHE/documentation/manual.md

 `MCScanPairwise` directory

+# Specifics of each module
+Each module does specific task and could be run separately.

-# Module 1
+## Module 1
-This module 1 is designed to generate original gene family and initial tree nodes adjacensies.
+Module 1 is designed to generate original gene family and initial tree nodes adjacensies.

 ### Usage
 For a classic use of raccroche module 1, you need to download the folder `raccroche/module1`